InsightCracker/InsightCracker/README.md

 - 📊 Passionate about Data Analysis, Visualization, and Business Intelligence
 - 👯 Open to collaborating with other Data Analysts
 - 🎯 Currently seeking a Data Analytics Internship
-- 🚀 Building <a href= 'https://www.dataxo.cfd/'>DataXO</a> – a platform to help people learn and practice Data Analysis concepts
+- 🚀 Building <a href= 'https://www.dataxo.cfd/'>DataEre</a> – a platform to help people learn and practice Data Analytics concepts
 - 🎵 Fun fact: I love listening to music while analyzing data

 ### 🛠️ Tools & Technologies